h4ckyou/h4ckyou.github.io/_posts/2026-06-03-real-world-ctf-svme.md

   </figcaption>
 </figure>

->That's the reason it's called a stack based virtual machine, operations are performed using the stack data structure {: .prompt-tip }
+>That's why it's called a stack-based VM.
+All operations are done through a stack, pushing operands on it and popping results off it instead of working directly on registers.
+{: .prompt-tip }

 Here's the file solve script: